chengfzy/SLAMStudy/README.md

     Curve fit using g2o
 7. Eg07_FeatureDetectMatch

-    Feature detect and match using OpenCV
+    Feature detect and match using OpenCV, and use features to estimate pose in 2D-2D
+8. Eg08_PoseEstimation2D2D

+    Estimate pos 2D-2D